joshgerdes/jekyll-uno/_posts/2021-03-25-unable-to-start-windows-azure-guest-agent-it-s-in-a-disabled-state..md

     net start Rdagent

 6\.
 In some cases the VM may need to be restarted for the WCF disablement to take effect.

+## Resolution #2

+From time to time the Azure backup agent may fail.
+Sometimes this will self-resolve but on the odd occasion, additional steps may be needed.

+1\.
+Uninstall the agent via the Control Panel.

+2\.
+Open CMD as Admin.

+3\.
+Stop the following services:

+    net stop rdagent

+    net stop WindowsAzureGuestAgent

+    net stop WindowsAzureTelemetryService

+4\.
+Delete all the services of the agent:

+    sc delete rdagent

+    sc delete WindowsAzureGuestAgent

+    sc delete WindowsAzureTelemetryService 5.
+Create a folder called OLD in “C:\ WindowsAzure\” and move the old version of the agent to it and the folders that say Packages.

+6\.
+Install the service again using the link: [https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409 "https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409") or the latest agent available.
+ 7. Restart the server.